-Name of related director Name of related significant shareholder Description of relationship CARTERA DEVA, S.A.
+Name of related director Name of significant related significant shareholder Description of relationship CARTERA DEVA, S.A.
 B 1998, S.L.
-SHAREHOLDERS' AGREEMENT B 1998, S.L.
-LARRANZA XXI, S.L.
-B 1998, S.L.
-SHAREHOLDERS' AGREEMENT B 1998, S.L.
-ROBERT PEUGEOT B 1998, S.L.
-SHAREHOLDERS' AGREEMENT B 1998, S.L.
-(INDIRECTLY VIA SIMANTE, S.L.)
+B 1998, S.L. shareholders' agreements

 B.1.18.
 Indicate whether there were any amendments to the Rules of the Board in the year: